OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 <strong>Here are the main points I had to consider:</strong>

-* Obviously, to fit the elements smoothly into the two layouts, different resolutions and browsers and keep control of almost every pixel.
+* (Obviously) fit the elements smoothly into the two layouts, for different browsers and resolutions, and keep control of almost every pixel.
 * Keep in mind that we display different content for different users (roles of the user, their settings, instant editing).
-Any bug or issue  could completely destroy the design built on the very dependent of each others elements.
+Any bug or issue could completely destroy the design, which is built on, and depends on, these rules.
 * Ensure the design was the same no matter what the browser.
-I have to admit I didn’t avoid some hacks - (we still support IE11 after all).
+I have to admit I couldn’t avoid all hacks (we still support IE11 after all).
-* Keep the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself){:target="_blank"} code - it is a basic job for every programmer but this is not easy in a big app with a lot of history
+* Keep the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself){:target="_blank"} (Don't Repeat Yourself) principal in mind.
+It's a basic job for every programmer, but it's not such an easy task when working with an app the size of OnePageCRM.
 <br><br>

 ### What CSS  rule was the most helpful?